Pravargav/Amadeus/English/sentences.md

 ->  I don’t know too.❌

--> Find: to locate or discover something physically

-->Find out : to discover information or learn something.

 -> At least pretend that you are working.

 -> I threw a stone at the glass, and it landed in the glass.